The 5-point earnings results checklist

 The two most common factors that determine market expectations leading into an earnings result are:

-- The previous guidance given by a company prior to the result, or
+1. The previous guidance given by a company prior to the result, and/or

-It is not uncommon for both of these numbers to differ wildly from the actual result and hence share price moves on reporting day can border on the extreme.
+It is not uncommon for both of these numbers to differ, potentially significantly, from the actual result.
+Hence the share price reaction on reporting day can at times border on the extreme.

 Next, we want to delve into the cashflow.
 In our view, the best way to read a financial report is back-to-front – i.e. start with the cashflow statement at the back and then work towards the profit and loss statement at the front.